 Project Merit 50% Criteria Details Program alignment and project clarity (15%) The project scope is clearly stated and supports the objectives of the program.
 Inclusion (10%) The project is designed and delivered to enable all community members to participate.
 This could be through increased amenity, improved accessibility or improved safety.
 Innovation (5%) The project clearly demonstrates best-practice methodologies and outcomes that offer learnings that can be shared across government and industry.
-The project does not revert to a 'business as usual' approach.
 Collaboration (10%) The project drives collaboration and partnerships with community, businesses and institutions, taking a place-based approach.
 Plans for collaboration between individuals and/or institutions to develop the project are clearly articulated.
 Approach to engaging the community in the project is clearly articulated.
+Any approvals are clearly defined and timeframe stated.
 Environmental sustainability (10%) The project demonstrates how the health and safety of the community and the local environment will be sustained and enhanced during construction and in operation of the facility.
+Projects that are climate responsive will be prioritised

-Project deliverability 50% Criteria Details Financial viability (10%) Project budget clearly outlines the most significant cost line-items required for the development of the project, along with a reasonable timeline for the expenses (direct and in-kind costs are identified).
+Project deliverability 50% Criteria Details Financial viability (10%) Project budget clearly outlines the most significant cost line-items required or the development of the project, along with a reasonable timeline for the expenses (direct and in-kind costs are identified).
+Councils financial risk mitigation measures to be clearly identified eg how councils will manage increasing material supply and costs.
 Deliverability (10%) Project methodology is clear and feasible within the parameters of the program.
 Timeliness of delivery (10%) Applicant demonstrates commitment to roll out project quickly.
-Project schedule and project plan are clear and identify key deliverable dates within program timeframes, including a schedule showing that the project will be completed in accordance with the guidelines.
+Project schedule and project plan are clear and identify key deliverable dates and any approvals within program timeframes, including a schedule showing that the project will be completed in accordance with the guidelines.
 Risk mitigation (10%) Risk assessment included with strategies to mitigate project risks.
 Value for money (10%) Project uses funding effectively to maximise the scale and impact of the project.
-Projects that include applicant contributions will be considered favourably.
+Projects that reduce on-going maintenance and management costs will be assessed favorably.